Skip to content

 Mini-FAQ

-• How do I know if it’s imbalance? — If the issue scales with TX power (RF in shack, hot gear), it’s imbalance currents, not noise pickup.
+• How do I know if it’s imbalance? — If the issue scales with TX power, causes RF in the shack, or makes gear and cables “hot,” it is likely imbalance-driven external current.

 • Is common-mode present on RX? — Yes.
-Even with no TX, coax can pick up environmental noise as common-mode current.
+Even with no TX, coax and station wiring can pick up environmental noise as common-mode current.

-• Which antennas are most prone? — End-fed half waves, OCF dipoles, and verticals without good ground systems.
+• Which antennas are most prone? — End-fed half waves, off-center-fed dipoles, and verticals with poor or undefined ground/return systems are especially prone to imbalance issues.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.